Institutional DEI Commitments

-- This year we also joined Questbridge, a national nonprofit that connects high achieving low-income high school students with leading colleges.
+- During academic year 2020-21, we also joined Questbridge, a national nonprofit that connects high achieving low-income high school students with leading colleges.

-- Launch Access Barnard, a new office dedicated to ensuring resource equity through:
+- The launching of Access Barnard, a new office dedicated to ensuring resource equity through:

 - A single stop application supplemental academic support